SaptarshiSarkar12/Drifty/README.md

 </p>

 ---
 [Drifty](https://github.com/SaptarshiSarkar12/Drifty/) is an open-source interactive File Downloader system built with java.
 It takes the link to the file, the directory where it needs to be saved and the filename of the downloaded file as input and downloads it.
-It is currently available in CLI mode.
+It is currently available in CLI mode and has the GUI version under active development.

 [![Issues](https://img.shields.io/github/issues/SaptarshiSarkar12/Drifty)](https://github.com/SaptarshiSarkar12/Drifty/issues)
 [![License](https://img.shields.io/github/license/SaptarshiSarkar12/Drifty)](https://github.com/SaptarshiSarkar12/Drifty/blob/master/LICENSE)